PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

 ## Tracked Operators

-Tracked operators are Pauli operators that the catalog monitors for anticommutation with fault events.
+Tracked Paulis are Pauli strings that the catalog monitors for anticommutation with fault events.
 Unlike observables, they have no measurement records -- they are detected by forward Pauli propagation.
-See [PECOS Concepts](pecos-concepts.md) for the full detector, observable, and tracked-operator distinction.
+See [PECOS Concepts](pecos-concepts.md) for the full detector, observable, and tracked-Pauli distinction.

-Add tracked operators to a circuit via `tracked_operator`:
+Add tracked Paulis to a circuit via `tracked_pauli`:

 <!--expect-output-block-->
 ```python